jwplayer/applicaster-docs/video-target.md

 {:toc}

 ## Structure of a video target screen
-A video target screen is where the user lands after selecting a video from a shelf or library.
+A video target screen is where the user lands after selecting a video from a homepage or library.
 It promotes the video by giving he full details about the video, like a description, rating, duration, etc.

 A standard video target screen consist of
 1. An hero component that combines an image, texts and a call to action